ssloxford/SatIQ/README.md

 The scripts in the `preprocessing` directory process the database file(s) into NumPy files, and then TFRecord datasets.
 It is recommended to run these scripts from within the TensorFlow container described above.

+> [!NOTE]
+> Converting databases to NumPy files and filtering is only necessary if you are doing your own data collection.
+> If the provided dataset on Zenodo is used, only the `np-to-tfrecord.py` script is needed.

+> [!IMPORTANT]
-Please note that these scripts load the full datasets into memory, and will consume large amounts of RAM.
+> Please note that these scripts load the full datasets into memory, and will consume large amounts of RAM.
-It is recommended that you run them on a machine with at least 128GB of RAM.
+> It is recommended that you run them on a machine with at least 128GB of RAM.

 #### db-to-np-multiple.py